Blastbrean/Blastbrean/README.md

 | ![Deobfuscation tool](https://raw.githubusercontent.com/Blastbrean/Blastbrean/refs/heads/main/deobfuscate.gif) | ![Post deobf](https://raw.githubusercontent.com/Blastbrean/Blastbrean/refs/heads/main/after_deobf.png) |
 | *Analyzing opcode handlers and control flow.* | *Recovered original code; decompiled with Oracle.* |

+**As always, more projects will be public and more things can be shown here, but this is a nice non-exhaustive list :)**

 ---

 <div align="center">